 The committee for the Qualifying Examination will consist of at least four faculty members, including:

-- Another faculty member in the same area of specialty
+- A faculty member in the same research area

 - One theorist for a student in experimental physics or one experimentalist for a student in theoretical physics.

-- One faculty member not closely related to the research project
+- One faculty member outside of the research area

 One of the members may be from outside of the department, if appropriate.

 Each student should schedule the qualifying examination, in consultation with the exam committee members and the graduate program coordinator, and make all final arrangements at least two weeks before the exam.
 The graduate students reaches direclty out to the committee members, after being given persmisison to proceed from their advisor, to arrange for the exact date and the exact time for the qualifying exam to be held.
 The student must email the graduate program coordinator at least two weeks before the exam is to be held with the date, time and list of committee members.
 The graduate program coordinator then completes the exam appointment form obtaining approval from the students advisor, the director of graduate studies and finally the AS&E GEPA office.
 It is this approval process that is part of the reason for the two weeks advanced notice of the exam.
 The other main reason for the two weeks notice is that the brief must be written and out to the committee with at least two weeks notice so that your faculty committee each are given sufficient time to review the brief and perpare for the exam.